Addiction and Depression

 One Thing Leads to Another

 One thing can lead to another.
-In the case of addiction, the presence of depression could have come before the addiction, or come as a result of the addiction.
+In the case of Addiction and Depression, the presence of depression could have come before the addiction, or come as a result of the addiction.
 Whatever the case, addiction and depression are often found together.

 When you look at the signs of drug abuse, you’ll find that users often lose interest in activities that they used to love, or they lose interest in family and friends.
 There are signs of drug addiction.
 However, these are also signs of depression, and you can see that the two can be closely linked.